Neave looked down at his feet. Then back to the mirrors. Then back again at his feet.

 This wasn’t particularly easy.

 Neave kept attempting the true strike since he desperately wanted to see what it would do against the demon.
 Taking on the later waves was secondary to seeing his cool new move in action.
 So he kept trying until his foot landed with that same resonant thud.

 Demon one, or as Neave sometimes called it, Jillean, exploded in a rain of guts, limbs, and gore as Neave’s punch landed on its midsection.
 Neave quivered at the sensation.

 That was so worth it.

-Now, as wave two started approaching, he stretched his arms a bit and got to work.
-Then he paused as he realized he didn’t have a weapon, so he took a moment to go grab his trusty obsidian daggers.
+As wave two approached, he stretched his arms and got to work.
+Then he paused as he realized he didn’t have a weapon, so he grabbed his trusty obsidian daggers.
 Then he went back to the demons and looked down at the daggers.